 - Fasting Plasma Glucose Test (FPG) between 100–125 mg/dL (5.6–6.9 mmol/L).
 This test measures the glucose in your blood after you haven’t eaten for at least __ hours.

 - 2-hour Plasma Glucose Test between 140–199 mg/dL (7.8–11.0 mmol/L).
-This test, which is sometimes called a glucose tolerance test, measures the glucose in your blood 2 hours after you consume a drink containing 75 grams of carbohydrate.
+This test, which is sometimes called a glucose tolerance test, measures the glucose in your blood 2 hours after you consume a drink a beverage containing 75 grams of carbohydrate.
 This helps your healthcare provider understand how well your body manages blood sugar.